[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 This is Inoue, a Persian cat from Beyond Shikoku Office.

-To put it in a cool way, as an MSP, I often see access logs as I deal with problems on a daily basis.
+As I work as an infrastructure engineer, I often see access logs as I deal with disabilities every day.

-This time, MSP is required! !
-I would like to briefly explain how to read Apache access logs.
+This time, I would like to explain in a simple way how to view the access logs of Apache.

 What is an access log?